A noble thief is not seen, heard, or feltI swear this part here and next episode are two of my absolute favorites in FMA: Brotherhood.

 edited 14th Oct '12 11:44:30 PM by Eamil

-In Justice We Trust!@Magic Laser, less edgy and more like a horrible vice that I prefer to keep under control.
+A noble thief is not seen, heard, or felt@Magic Laser, less edgy and more like a horrible vice that I prefer to keep under control.
 I just relate more to it & have a dislike of moping.
 Anyway, yeah, Lizards themselves aren't evil.
 The Cats themselves weren't exactly perfect rulers - not evil either - and this is their desperation than anything else showing.
 Really, situation between them is more complicated than conventional terms of good & evil.
 Mumm-Ra himself is essentially a conqueror exploiting a desperate people to get what he wants and take down a civilization which wasn't working towards their best interests.
 Something which totally could never happen IRL.

 edited 15th Oct '12 1:13:27 AM by Prime_of_Perfection